The Garden Grazer

 Ingredients for Vegan Meatloaf

-• Ground flax meal: You will use this to make a flax egg to help bind the mixture.
+• Ground flax meal: This is used to make a "flax egg" to help bind the mixture together.

 • Mushrooms + walnuts + lentils: This makes up the hearty protein and fiber-filled base.
 Most often I use cremini mushrooms or white button mushrooms, but simply choose your own favorite.
-We will also use pre-cooked, canned lentils for convenience.
+We'll also use pre-cooked, canned lentils for convenience.
 But you can absolutely cook yours from scratch ahead of time if desired!
-You will need about 1.5 cups cooked lentils for this recipe.
+You'll need about 1.5 cups cooked lentils for this recipe.

-• Oat flour: This also helps to bind the loaves together.
+• Oat flour: This also helps bind the loaves together.

 • Tamari: Or substitute soy sauce, but I use tamari for gluten-free.
 Coconut aminos could also work.